f3cuk/WICKED-AI/changelist.md

-`feature` | Added possibility for different type of missions (capture the crate / kill all ai) `feature` | Eased up mission coding, hopefully allowing more people to join in and create new missions `enhancement` | Randomized the type of static weapon to spawn @nerdalertdk `enhancement` | Added option to clean gear on roadkilled ai @nerdalertdk `enhancement` | Added option to spawn smoke/flare (daytime/nighttime) on mission complete @nerdalertdk / @f3cuk `enhancement` | Added option in % chance to destruct weapons on roadkill @nerdalertdk
+`feature` | Added possibility for different type of missions (capture the crate / kill all ai) `feature` | Eased up mission coding, hopefully allowing more people to join in and create new missions `enhancement` | Randomized the type of static weapon to spawn @nerdalertdk `enhancement` | Changed mission to kill al ai on easy missions `enhancement` | Added option to clean gear on roadkilled ai @nerdalertdk `enhancement` | Added option to spawn smoke/flare (daytime/nighttime) on mission complete @nerdalertdk / @f3cuk `enhancement` | Added option in % chance to destruct weapons on roadkill @nerdalertdk